-After conducting the New Mexico Philharmonic's season-opening concert in 2011, he returned to lead two programs in 2013, including playing and conducting Mozart's K.488 piano concerto.
-As a guest conductor with the Santa Fe Symphony, he has led the ensemble in orchestral concerts as well as Handel’s Messiah and Mozart’s Requiem, and joins them again in the spring of 2017 to conduct an orchestral program of Schumann, Haydn, and Chabrier.
+After conducting the New Mexico Philharmonic's season-opening concert in 2011, Tweten has returned to lead two programs, including playing and conducting Mozart's K.488 piano concerto.
+Other orchestral collaborations include classical crossover concerts with the San Diego and Fresno Symphonies, as well as many appearances with the Santa Fe Symphony in orchestral concerts, as well as Handel’s Messiah and Mozart’s Requiem.

-The 2017 season will mark Robert’s 27th season with The Santa Fe Opera, where he serves as Head of Music Staff.
-During his tenure with SFO he has conducted performances of Don Giovanni, Le nozze di Figaro, Katya Kabanova, The Pirates of Penzance, and Ermione, as well as their 50th Anniversary Concert, and will be on the podium this summer for the world premiere opera The (R)evolution of Steve Jobs.
+The 2022 season marked Robert’s 32nd season with The Santa Fe Opera where he serves as Head of Music Staff.
+During his tenure with SFO he has conducted Don Giovanni, Le nozze di Figaro, Katya Kabanova, The Pirates of Penzance, Ermione, as well as the 50th Anniversary Concert and performances of the Grammy Award winning, The (R)evolution of Steve Jobs.

 A.V.C.M.
 Associate of the Victoria Conservatory of Music (Performance)